morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/PHP.md

 2. The plugin checks for a feature via `if ( current_theme_supports( 'custom-feature' ) ) {}`.
 3. If the feature is requested the plugin enables it.

-The above checks must be wrapped into an `after_setup_theme` hook.
-Where the priority in theme is less than the priority in plugin:
+The above checks must be wrapped into an `after_setup_theme` hook where the priority in theme is less than the priority in plugin:

 Theme:
 ```php